The complete guide to building a sales pipeline

 • A sales funnel is about leads: The funnel includes the stages in the buying process your potential buyers move through before becoming customers.

-It’s important to design the pipeline that works best for your individual business.
+It’s important to design a sales pipeline that works best for your business.
 However, any business that follows a typical B2B sales process, is likely to have the following sales pipeline stages:

-Paid advertising: Run targeted online ads through platforms like Google Ads or social media.
-Direct these ads to specific landing pages optimized for lead generation.
+• Paid advertising: Use targeted online ads on platforms like Google Ads or social media, directing to landing pages for lead generation.

-Search engine optimization (SEO): Optimize your content for relevant keywords that potential clients might search for.
-When your website appears in search results, it attracts organic traffic and generates leads.
+• Search engine optimization (SEO): Optimize website content with relevant keywords to improve visibility in search results, attracting organic leads.

 • Can your product solve the buyer’s pain points?